 The room itself is the foundation.
 Skull's is dark and intimate in the way that the original was dark and intimate — the kind of space where the lighting does work that no design budget can fully replicate, where the music sits in the room instead of just playing through it, where a dinner can stretch into an evening without feeling like it was supposed to end earlier.
 The jazz programming is serious and consistently excellent.

-The food earns its place in this room, which is the right standard to hold it to.
+The food earns its place in this room.
 Classic supper club cooking — proteins handled with confidence, sides that complement rather than compete, desserts that feel like the appropriate ending to a proper dinner.
 Nothing here is trying to be revolutionary; it's trying to be really good in the way that the best supper clubs have always been really good.
 It largely succeeds.